 - Water gun painting.
 Fill the water gun with a watered down paint solution and fire at a canvas.

 - Treasure Hunt.
 Make a list of fun items to find outside.
-A long stick, some certain color leaves, a bug, and the list goes on.
+A long stick, certain color leaves, a bug, and the list goes on.

 - Make a solar oven.
 Melt some marshmallows and some chocolate.
 YUM!

 - Gather and paint rocks!
 Two activities in one.
 Find and then paint the rocks.